flutils/pcfixes-kadence-child/README.md

 # Kadence Child Theme
 ### RPECK 13/07/2023 - Add standardisation to Kadence

-Provide the means to customise Kadence in a *standardized* way.
+Provide the means to customise Kadence in a standard way.

 There are a number